yanneta/bbai_deep_learning/HWs/HW1/hw_1c.md

 - Hidden layer size: `50`
 - Activation: ReLU
 - Optimizer: Adam
-- Epochs: 100
+- Epochs: 500

 Train separate models using the following learning rates:

 `[1, 0.1, 0.01, 0.001, 0.0001, 0.00001]`

 For each setting, **reinitialize the model from scratch** (i.e., do not reuse weights).
-Report the **validation accuracy** for each learning rate in a table.

 Then, **interpolate between the best two values** by testing additional learning rates (e.g., 0.005, 0.002, etc.) to identify the optimal learning rate.

+Train each model for 500 epochs and report the training loss, validation loss, and validation accuracy as a function of learning rate in a table.

 ---